 The 123-nation Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, or IPBES, reported that devastating human negligence has caused a dire nature emergency for plants and animals large and small.
 Its report was based on the work of 145 wildlife experts from 50 countries over three years, with inputs from another 310 contributing authors.

 It is the worst time for nature in human history, the report said, with more than a half million species on land threatened by extinction due to “insufficient habitat for long-term survival” and marine life in similar shape.
 The new IPBES global synthesis was the first such report since 2005.

-IPBES, an independent, inter-governmental body set up in 2012 by 94 governments, hoped to galvanize global agreement for emergency action, similar to the 2015 Paris Agreement on the climate crisis.
+IPBES, based in Bonn, Germany, is an independent, inter-governmental body set up in 2012 by 94 governments, hoped to galvanize global agreement for emergency action, similar to the 2015 Paris Agreement on the climate crisis.
 It works in parallel to four United Nations agencies: U.N.
-Environment, which administers it in Paris, UNESCO, the Food and Agriculture Organization and the U.N.
+Environment, UNESCO, the Food and Agriculture Organization and the U.N.
 Development Program.